-The second primary function is to point the antenna.
+Another primary function is to point the antenna.
 The antenna pointing model is configured and implemented external to the antenna (by the M&C software), so the pointing commands applied by the antenna are fully corrected and time tagged Azimuth and Elevation pointing polynomials.
-To apply these pointing commands correctly, the antenna needs an accurate absolute time reference which it receives through the M&C network.
+Thus, the pointing model corrections all occur in the M&C software - the details of the pointing model correctly, the antenna needs an accurate absolute time reference which it receives through the M&C network.
 The antenna may apply some pointing corrections using its own local metrology (e.g. tilt sensor to correct for slow varying tilt).
 The antenna reports time stamped encoder readings and metrology readings, which are used by the M&C system to estimate achieved pointing positions.